elwinar/adeptus/DESIGN.md

 The marks define how the upgrade is taken into account:

-- `*` is the standard way of adding an upgrade: the upgrade is taken into account for the maximum number of upgrades and cost of futures upgrades
+- `+` is the standard way of adding an upgrade: the upgrade is taken into account for the maximum number of upgrades and cost of futures upgrades.
+The default cost is computed.
+- `-` is the way of losing an upgrade: the previous upgrade is no longer taken into account for the maximum number of upgrades and cost.
+The default cost is 0.
-- `+` is a special way of adding an upgrades: the upgrade isn't taken into account for the maximum number of upgrades and cost of future upgrades
+- `*` is a special way of acquiring upgrades: the upgrade isn't taken into account for the maximum number of upgrades and cost of future upgrades.
+The default cost is 0.
-- `-` is an alias of `+ <definition> [0]`

-In both cases, the point cost is computed on the fly, unless the point cost is specified on the upgrade line.

 The mark must be the first item of the line, not counting blanks

+*Note: The * mark can only be used for characteristic upgrades*

 ### Experience